Clay Higgins: Epstein files

+Controversies

+Several of Higgins's Facebook posts have been removed for contravening the company's policy against inciting violence.

+In June 2017, following the London Bridge terror attack, Higgins wrote on Facebook: "The free world… all of Christendom… is at war with Islamic horror.
+Not one penny of American treasure should be granted to any nation who harbors these heathen animals.
+Not a single radicalized Islamic suspect should be granted any measure of quarter.
+Their intended entry to the American homeland should be summarily denied.
+Every conceivable measure should be engaged to hunt them down.
+Hunt them, identity [sic] them, and kill them.
+Kill them all.
+For the sake of all that is good and righteous.
+Kill them all."

+On June 25, 2017, Higgins was slated for a speech at the "Rally for Free Speech" held in DC and attended by far-right and neo-nazi groups.
+White supremacist Richard Spencer was also the main speaker at the event.
+Higgins did not end up speaking, but later spoke to a smaller crowd of Oath Keepers at a separate event.

 In early July 2017, Higgins posted a five-minute video on YouTube from Auschwitz concentration camp, including a section from within one of the gas chambers.
 He said, "This is why homeland security must be squared away, why our military must be invincible".
 This video was widely condemned as inappropriate, including by the Auschwitz-Birkenau Memorial and Museum, whose spokesman wrote in a Twitter post that "the building should not be used as a stage".
 Higgins later removed the video and issued an apology.

-Several of Higgins's Facebook posts have been removed for contravening the company's policy against inciting violence.
 On September 1, 2020, Higgins posted a photograph of protesters at a Black Lives Matter protest in Louisiana, suggesting that armed demonstrators should be met with force to "eliminate the threat".
-After Facebook deleted the post, Higgins wrote: "America is being manipulated into a new era of government control.
-Your liberty is threatened from within. […] Welcome to the front lines, Ladies and Gentlemen.
+After Facebook deleted the post, Higgins wrote: "We don't care what color you are.
+We don't care if you're left or right.
+America is being manipulated into a new era of government control.
+Your liberty is threatened from within. [...]
+Welcome to the front lines, Ladies and Gentlemen.
 I suggest you get your mind right.
-I’ll advise when it’s time gear up, mount up, and roll out."
+I'll advise when it's time gear up, mount up, and roll out."
 This post was deleted for contravening the same policy.